samlinux/hlf-c1/morgen.net/ca-orderer.mars.net/index.md

 The steps to enroll an identity are basically always the same:

 1. We register an identity with the corresponding CA.
-2. We enroll the identity.
+2. We enroll this identity.
 3. If needed, we enroll the TLS identity with the corresponding TLS-CA. Note in our case we have already registered the orderer node TLS identity in previous steps.

 Let's go and register the members.